HienXuanPham/back-end-capstone/README.md

 # Journal

-Journal is a website that a user write their diary.
-The back-end is built by applying Flask framework with PostgreSQL as database.
+Journal is a web application that allows users to write and manage their personal diary.
+It provides a platform for users to document their thoughts, experiences, and reflections in a secure and private manner.

 # Demo
 https://drive.google.com/file/d/1WQNTOP8gn1pGcEZVGKI6xfgbRg7S1dMA/view?resourcekey